 Next, after driving back to Roseau I began heading toward the Central Forest Reserve to walk the Emerald Pool trail which takes you through the rainforest and down to the Emerald Pool.

-The pool itself is rather small but there is space for a few people to swim in the refreshing cool water that is around 5 feet deep.
+The pool itself is rather small but there is space for a few people to swim in the refreshingly cool water that is around 5 feet deep.

 After amazing days of finding 3 waterfalls, it was time to relax and browse the shops and restaurants in the city.